 Koelreuteria paniculata, panicled goldenrain tree, Zones 5-8.
 Panicled goldenraintree is similar to K. bipinnata, but blooms in late spring/early summer depending on locality with brown rather than pinkish seedpods.

 Lagerstroemia fauriei, Japanese crape myrtle, Zones 6b-10a.
-I fell in love with this species of crape myrtle when I saw a huge specimen at the J. C. Raulston Arboretum in Raleigh.
+I fell in love with this species of crape myrtle when I saw a champion specimen at the J. C. Raulston Arboretum in Raleigh.
 It was the cultivar ‘Fantasy,’ and the bark was a beautiful mottled reddish-brown.
 So, I succumbed to plant lust and bought one at the annual Trees Atlanta plant sale in 2013.
 It was small and lived in its pot for a couple of years because I knew I was going to move and did not want to leave it behind.
 Well, it finally got planted and immediately took off and is doing very well.
 It is currently about 12’ tall (2020), and can eventually reach 35-50’.
 The white flowers began to appear and the bark began to exfoliate in 2019.
-The flower trusses are not as large or as full as on Lagestroemia indica varieties, but are beautiful nonetheless, and the foliage turns a golden yellow in the fall.
+The flower trusses are not as large or as full as on Lagerstroemia indica varieties, but are beautiful nonetheless, and the foliage turns a golden yellow in the fall.

 Lagerstroemia indica, crape myrtle, Zones 7-9.
 Often called the "lilac of the South" for its large trusses of flowers, though, unfortunately, not fragrant.
 But the long period of colorful, showy blooms justifies the extensive use of this plant in the South, as well as the exfoliating bark and intensive fall leaf colors.
 Landscapers love to whack them back severely to stumps in the late winter (known as “crape murder”), but they are much more attractive grown to accentuate their natural forms.
 All that is really needed is to remove the spent flowerheads at season's end.
 One of the loveliest uses I have seen is the allée of 'Natchez' at the Atlanta Botanical Garden, grown tall as multi-stemmed trees and arching over the walk.
 There are many cultivars of various sizes in colors ranging from white to many shades of pink, coral, magenta, dark red, and lavender.
 There are also new dwarf varieties that fit well into smaller gardens, and even some with dark, nearly black foliage.